kboone/dotfiles/README.md

 ## Other things to do on a new development machine.

 Setup the terminal colorscheme.
 I'm currently using onedark.
-For Gnome terminal, [this script](https://github.com/denysdovhan/one-gnome-terminal) sets up a good profile.
+For Gnome terminal, [this script](https://github.com/denysdovhan/one-gnome-terminal) sets up a mostly good profile, but it gets the orange (ANSI yellow) wrong.
+Change that manually to #e5c07b.

 ## Other things to do on a new server